 If you cannot afford the filing fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.

-After you complete the steps on this page, a copy of your answer/counterclaim (and anything else you filed) must be sent to your spouse (the “Plaintiff”).
+A copy of your answer/counterclaim (and anything else you filed) must be sent to your spouse (the “Plaintiff”).
+It is up to YOU to make sure your spouse gets served after you file these papers.
 The Court does not serve the papers for you.
-It is up to YOU to make sure your spouse gets served after you file these papers.
-After you have completed the steps on this page, learn all about how to have your spouse served by visiting the How to Serve the Answer/Counterclaim page.